open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

 ```

 If you run the dev mode and load the empty app in your browser,
-you should see a log message wit the text "Test text" in the browser's console.
+you should see a log message with the text "Test text" in the browser's console.

 TODO: